NoroffFEU/development-platforms/src/content/docs/baas/Supabase/subapase-case-study-anasommer.md

 ## Conclusion

 Supabase is a powerful open source that offers a range of features for building modern full-stack applications.
-With its hosted Postgres database, authentication and authorization system, auto-generated APIs, realtime subscriptions, serverless functions, file storage, AI toolkit, and comprehensive dashboard.
-Supabase provides developers with a complete solution for building scalable and secure applications.
+With its hosted Postgres database, authentication and authorization system, auto-generated APIs, realtime subscriptions, serverless functions, file storage, AI toolkit, and comprehensive dashboard, Supabase provides developers with a complete solution for building scalable and secure applications.

 ## Credits